Inyo County Uber Accident Lawyers

 - Contusions — Bruises are caused by ruptured blood vessels, which leak blood under the skin.
 These injuries come with pain, swelling, and discoloration of the affected area.

-- Sprains And Strains – Uber accidents can also cause damage to the soft tissues, causing discomfort and pain.
+- Sprains and Strains — Uber accidents can also cause damage to the soft tissues, causing discomfort and pain.

-What To Do After An Uber Accident in Inyo County, CA
+What To Do After An Uber Accident In Inyo County, CA

 - Coordinate With Authorities — Contact the local police so they can investigate the accident.
 They can also serve as mediators, especially if the involved parties are at the peak of their emotions.
 When coordinating with them, secure a copy of the incident report.

-- Gather Evidence – Take photos and videos of the accident scene, property damage, and injuries incurred.
-Testimonies from witnesses can also substantiate your claim.
+- Gather Evidence — Take photos and videos of the accident scene, property damage, and injuries incurred.
+Testimonies from witnesses can help substantiate your claim.
 You must also jot down vital information, like the names and contact details of Uber drivers and other parties at the scene.

 - Notify Uber — Inform Uber about the accident via the app.
 Only relay necessary information; don’t admit fault or overshare details.
 Whatever you tell them may be used against you.

-Who Is Responsible For An Uber Accident?
+Who May Be Responsible In An Uber Accident?

-Our Inyo County Uber accident lawyers can lead a thorough investigation and gather evidence to establish the negligence of the at-fault parties.
+It can be challenging to determine the exact cause of an Uber accident and who may be held responsible.
+Our Inyo County Uber accident lawyers conduct thorough investigations and gather evidence to establish the negligence of the at-fault parties.

 Statute Of Limitations For Uber Accident Claims

 Meanwhile, exceptions and extensions may also apply in specific cases.
 For example, if victims are minors, the statute of limitations is paused until they reach 18.
-Further, those who are out-of-state or serving sentences in jail must return or be discharged first for the statute to begin.
+Further, those who are out of state or serving sentences in jail must return or be discharged first for the statute to begin.

 Statistics Of Uber Accidents

-Uber disclosed in its 2019–2020 report that it logged a total of 101 casualties out of 91 fatal crashes.
+Uber’s safety report for 2019-2020 indicates that there were 101 fatalities resulting from 91 fatal incidents during that period.
 This figure comprises roughly 0.000005% or one in every 20,000,000 trips made during the two years.
 Specifically, it recorded 42 fatalities out of its trips in 2020.
+However, the company’s public reports lack specific breakdowns by categories of victims.

 Frequently Asked Questions (FAQs)